netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    needed by the system, while additional list entries can be created, modified or deleted.

-   If the server always rejects the clients' attempts to override some system-provided data because it internally thinks immutable, it should document it towards the clients in a machine-readable way rather than writing as plain text in the "description" statement.
+   If the server always rejects a client's attempt to override some system-provided data because it internally thinks immutable, it should document it towards the clients in a machine-readable way rather than writing as plain text in the "description" statement.